UIHP-Challenges/UIHP-Challenges-April23/admin/README.md

 5. Inside of `part1.js`, update the DOM (such as the text in your created `div`).

-6. Add an event handler to let the user update our JS dta.
+6. Add an event handler to let the user update our JS data.

 ### Part 2: